 Many people think that crooked teeth are just a cosmetic issue.
+However, they are one of the most common dental concerns today.
 And while they are a cosmetic problem, crooked teeth have an impact on your overall oral health as well.
 Like with many cosmetic issues, they have connections to underlying problems with your oral health.
+Dr. Gregory Hillyard and Dr. Alexandra Monroe treat crooked teeth in Media, PA.

 The Problems With Crooked Teeth

-They can also contribute to an imbalanced bite which is often the underlying cause of TMJ, or temporomandibular joint disorder.
-When teeth are misaligned, it can lead to a buildup of stress on the teeth, jaw, and surrounding joints, increasing your risk of chipped, fractured, or broken teeth.
+They can also contribute to an imbalanced bite, which is often the underlying cause of TMJ or temporomandibular joint disorder.
+When teeth are misaligned, it can lead to a buildup of stress on the teeth, jaw, and surrounding joints.
+This increases your risk of chipped, fractured, or broken teeth.
 Your teeth wear faster when they’re crooked, as they rub unnaturally.

 Dental Veneers

-Porcelain and composite veneers cover teeth and can be used to correct minor alignment issues, gaps between teeth, and tooth symmetry concerns.
+Porcelain and composite veneers cover the front of teeth.
+They can correct minor alignment issues, gaps between teeth, and tooth symmetry concerns.
 Both types of dental veneers offer solutions to improve the aesthetics of crooked teeth.
-In addition, veneers are made to blend in with natural teeth discreetly.
+In addition, veneers are made to blend in with natural teeth.

 Tooth Bonding

 Tooth bonding is an excellent option for improving the appearance of crooked teeth.
-Applied directly to the tooth, this procedure is quick and cost-effective for treating teeth, but is not permanent and may need to be touched up in the future.
+Applied directly to the tooth, this procedure is quick and cost-effective for treating teeth.
+However, dental bonding is not permanent.
+It may need to be touched up in the future.

 Dental Crowns